7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Only 48% of digital initiatives meet or exceed their business outcome targets (Gartner, 2024).
 Unclear requirements are the single biggest contributor to that failure rate.

-When business requirements are vague, the implementation team fills in the gaps with assumptions.
+When business requirements are vague, the implementation team fills the gaps with assumptions.
 Those assumptions are often wrong.
-The result: rework, scope creep, and a system that doesn’t match what users actually need.
+Three months later the gap becomes visible.
+And expensive.
+Rework, scope creep, a system that doesn’t match what users actually need.

 How to prevent it: Define requirements at the process level, not the feature level.
 Use concrete examples: “When a purchasing agent from Account X logs in, they should see their negotiated price list and their order history for the last 12 months.”
-Walk through every user journey — browsing, searching, configuring products, checking out, tracking orders, and returning items.
+Walk through every user journey: browsing, searching, configuring products, checking out, tracking orders, returning items.

 Mistake 5: Ignoring Performance Until It’s Too Late

 Thirty-four per cent of B2B sales are now digital (McKinsey, 2024).
-A slow storefront means lost sales — every 100ms of additional load time reduces conversion rates.
+A slow storefront means lost sales.
+Every 100ms of additional load time chips away at conversion rates.

 Commerce Cloud performance depends on proper Solr/OpenSearch indexing, caching configuration, CDN setup, and efficient custom code.
-Many teams focus entirely on functionality during the build phase and discover performance problems only during load testing — or worse, after go-live.
+Many teams focus entirely on functionality during the build phase and only discover performance problems during load testing.
+Or worse, after go-live.
+By then you’re scrambling.

-Common performance killers: unoptimised product queries, missing cache headers, excessive API calls per page load, large product catalogues without proper indexing, and custom code that bypasses the platform’s built-in caching mechanisms.
+Common performance killers: unoptimised product queries, missing cache headers, excessive API calls per page load, large product catalogues without proper indexing, and custom code that bypasses the platform’s built-in caching.

 How to prevent it: Set performance budgets from day one.
 Target: page load under 2 seconds for product listing pages, under 1.5 seconds for product detail pages.
 Run load tests after every sprint, not just before go-live.
 Monitor Solr query times, cache hit rates, and API response times continuously.